byzer-org/byzer-doc/byzer-lang/en-us/grammar/macro.md

 !loadExcel _ -path ./example-data/excel/hello_world.xlsx -tableName helloTable;
 ```

-The parameters after `-path` correspond to `${path}` in the `loadExcel` function body.
-The same is true for `tableName` .
+The parameters after `-path` correspond to `${path}` in the `loadExcel` function body, the same as for `tableName`.

-Note: in order to recognize named arguments, the macro function requires that the first argument be `_` .
+Note: To recognize named arguments, the macro function requires that the first argument be `_` .

 ## Scope

-After the macro function is declared, the scope can be used.
-The declaration can be repeated and the later declaration will override the previous declaration.
+The macro function can be used after declaration.
+This declaration can be redefined, and the later declaration will override the previous one.

-## Limitations of macro functions
+## Limitations

 The use of macro functions currently has several limitations:

-1. In the macro function body, the last statement does not need a semicolon
+1. In the macro function body, the last statement does not need a semicolon;
-2. Macro functions cannot be nested within macro functions
+2. Macro functions cannot be nested within macro functions.

 The first limitation is easier to understand.